totaljs/guidelines/readme.md

 if (true)
 	doSomething();

-// or for simple conditions you can use one-line expression: true && doSomething();
+// or for a simple conditions you can use inline expression: true && doSomething();
 ````